Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2023 13th of October: Stackification complete in the code-generation backend

 This was a very important step that made the generated IL code much more tidy.
 The intermediate representation we translate to is register-based, but then we have to translate that to the stack-based MSIL code.
 Originally we took the lazy approach here and allocated a lot of local variables, only using the stack to move in and out of these local "registers".
+The algorithm we decided to use was inspired by [this gist](https://gist.github.com/evanw/58a8a5b8b4a1da32fcdcfbf9da87c82a), which is a simplified view of how LLVM does it for WASM.

-**TODO: Show example of this, have screenshots, add some explanation and source for the algorithm**
+**TODO: Show example of this, have screenshots, add some explanation**

 - 2023 17th of October: Support for type-aliases in the compiler